How much stamp duty will I pay in 2025?

 As a result, buyers in pricey areas like London could see a particularly sharp spike in their tax bill, as the average property price in the region is higher than the new £500,000 threshold.
 This means some won’t qualify for any first-time buyer relief at all.

-If you purchase a property for less than £500,000, the impact will be far less dramatic.
+If you purchase a property for less than £500,000, the impact of the upcoming changes to first-time buyer relief will be less dramatic.
 Using the government’s stamp duty calculator can help you understand how much the changes will impact you.

 Is there enough time to move before stamp duty changes?